peterKT/School_Disrict_Tech_Inventory/README.md

 So, while the Web pages included here create a site that works well and has proven very useful, the code requires a backend MySQL database to hold the information referenced or manipulated by the many PHP queries.
 The database layout is described in the Wiki.
 The pages for managing computers (and computer-like devices), projectors and smartboards are complete and ready to use.
 The printer-specific pages need a bit of updating first and will be posted later (it is January 2018 right now).
 Otherwise everything is pretty much ready to use.

-It's going pretty fast.
-I am also posting Wiki pages defining the database structure with all the needed tables.
-Once populated with data, they should be easy to maintain using this handy system.
-Details on how to populate them will also be included.